webplatform/docs-wpd/Infrastructure/procedures/Rebuilding_Semantic_Media_Wiki_when_job_queue_is_going_out_of_control/index.md

     root      4183  0.0  0.0   9220  1188 ?
 S    00:14   0:00 /bin/sh -c ps aux | grep unJob
     root      4185  0.0  0.0   6176   672 ?
 S    00:14   0:00 grep unJob
 </syntaxhighlight>
+* Note that in this sample, we can see the use of the <code>/usr/bin/timeout</code> with various durations.
+The current salt configuration has the cronjob to run tasks for a maximum of 3100 seconds.
+The other job that has a duration of 10800 has been started manually to attempt emptying the queue.
 * Connect via SSH to the strongest app server with lowest weight in Fastly caching service.
 It is most likely the one that had crontabs with the <code>'runJob.php'</code> scheduled tasks.
 * Kill all related process on the server, and make sure they are not running anymore
 <syntaxHighlight>